Skip to main content

 Make sure workers use the communication system:

-• when the older person starts receiving care and services
+• when the older person starts receiving aged care services

-• when the older person’s needs, goals and preferences* change.
-You should regularly* partner with the older person and those involved in their care and services (Outcome 2.1).
+• when the older person’s needs, goals and preferences change.
+You should regularly partner with the older person and those involved in their aged care services (Outcome 2.1).

-• when risks have been found (Outcome 2.4)
+• when risks to the older person have been found (Outcome 2.4)

 • when there is a change of circumstance, deterioration, or after an incident has occurred (Outcome 2.5)

-• during handover or transitions of care*.
+• during handover or transitions of care.
 For example, during a transfer to hospital (Outcome 3.4).
-For residential care providers, the guidance for Outcome 7.2 has more information on how you support older people during transitions.
+For providers delivering aged care services in a residential care home, the guidance for Outcome 7.2 has more information on how you support older people during transitions.

-• to correctly identify and match older people to their care and services.
+• to correctly identify and match older people to their aged care services.

 When workers use the processes and systems in place to communicate for safety and quality, encourage workers to consider: